hpc/pavilion2/docs/tests/format.rst

 scheduler
 ~~~~~~~~~

 Sets the scheduler for this test.
-Defaults to 'raw'.
+Defaults to ``raw``.
 It's recommended to
 set this in your host configs.

 build